rbouckaert/benchmark/README.md

 generated directories `singleThread`, `doubleThread`, `fourThread` and `GPU`.

 Run the perl script `summarise*.pl` specific to your OS to produce the summary.

+If you've run the `summariseLinux.pl` script, a table is produced in `data_frame.txt` which can be read into R.  This can be visualized using the `plot_summary.R` R script.